Luan Anhui, China Travel Guide

 Emergency Services: Dial 120 for an ambulance, 110 for police.

 Tap water inside China is generally not safe for direct consumption.
-Always drink Bottled water or water that has been boiled.
-Choose reputable restaurants and street food vendors that appear spotless and have a high turnover of customers.
+Always drink Bottled water or water that possesses been boiled.
+Choose reputable restaurants and street food vendors that come across as spotless and have a high turnover of customers.

 Ensure food is cooked thoroughly and served hot.

-Avoid raw salads or unpeeled fruits unless washed with safe water.
+Avoid raw salads or fruits with the skin on unless washed with safe water.

 Luan generally has a low crime rate.
 Petty crime, like pickpocketing, can occur in crowded areas.
 Violent crime against tourists is rare.
-No specific neighborhoods are typically dangerous.
+No particular areas are typically dangerous.
 Exercise general caution everywhere, especially in the evening.

 Keep valuables secure and remain alert.